 - Shown that you are a good fit for the program you are applying to?

 - Defined why you want a graduate degree in this field?

 - Demonstrated that you are self-motivated, persistent, competent, and have the skills necessary to be successful in graduate school?

-- Followed the SOP instructions as defined by the program you are applying to?
+- Followed the ASOP instructions as defined by the program you are applying to?

-- Polished, proofread and had others review your SOP?
+- Polished, proofread, and had others review your ASOP?